mieweb/datavis-ace/README.md

 ### Traditional Website

-1. Run `npm install` to get dependencies.
+1. Run `make setup` to get dependencies.
-2. Run `npm run rollup` to build the JS file.
+2. Run `make` to build the JS file.
-3. Run `npm run uglify` to compress the JS and CSS files.
-4. Copy `dist/wcdatavis.js` and `dist/wcdatavis.css` to your server.
+3. Copy `dist/wcdatavis.js` and `dist/wcdatavis.css` to your server.
-5. Include them like any other JS and CSS files.
+4. Include them like any other JS and CSS files.

 ## How to Develop

 See the [Development section of the Manual](doc/md/development/index.md) for a full explanation.
 What follows is a synopsis.

-### Pre-Requisites

-1. Run `git submodule update --init` to get all the source code.
-2. Run `npm install` to get the Node tools needed to build/test.
-3. Run `pip install -r requirements.txt` to get Python tools needed to test.

 ### Quickstart

 We use GNU Make to provide a simple interface to the various tools to build and test DataVis.

+* `make setup` — Installs all dependencies.
 * `make` — Build the compressed DataVis JS and CSS files.
 * `make tests` — Same as `make`, then copy to tests directory, and build test data.
   * `make DICT_FILE=[path] tests` — To set the dictionary file path when generating test data.